s3nmith/recycling-app/README.md

 ## Running the program

 After downloading this repository as a zip or cloning it.
-Open it using Visual Studio Code or Android Studio.
-Make sure you have a working Android Emulator or IOS Emulator.
+Open it using Visual Studio Code.
+Make sure you have a working IOS Emulator.

 Run the following command